wjhhking/jinspire.dev/_posts/2025-04-28-vibe-coding.md

 I was wrong.

-If can still write good code, with good quality and good performance.
+I can still write good code, with good quality and good performance.

 The proof is that I'm taking the Stanford cs336, building LLM from scratch, a extremly coding intensive course, and recommended not to use AI.